Schöneberg, Berlin. The birth place of the Blue note

 By Avi Albers Ben Chamo

-The day I went to visit Mr. Alfred.
-It was a summery friday morning in Berlin.
-I needed to breathe a little, so I took my bag, my sunglasses, and went to visit Alfred Lion.
+It was a summer friday morning in Berlin.
+I needed some fresh air, so I took my bag, my sunglasses, and went to visit Alfred Lion.
 Maybe he will show me the way.
 Alfred Lion is an almost unknown person, because he had always been the man in the background.
-Alfred Lion founded the Blue Note label in New York in 1939.
-Blue Note Records was not only discovering and producing artists like Thelonious Monk, Art Blakey or Miles Davis.
+Lion founded the Blue Note label in New York in 1939.
+Blue Note Records was not only discovering and producing artists like Thelonious Monk, Art Blakey and Miles Davis.
 It was a label, that always put the personal artistic idea first.
 To sell records came second.
-Blue Note Records was an inspiration for a lot of people.
+Blue Note Records was an inspiration for a lot of people, and for me too.

 Finally Mr. Lewalter comes out smiling.
 He suggests, that we go for a cup of coffee.
 Then he would tell me everything he knows.
 At the nearby and nice coffee bar I find out, that Mr. Lewalter is a jazz musician himself, a contrabass player, and that he moved to Gotenstrasse 7 without knowing, that his hero was once living here too.
 "It was my landlord, who told me that", he says.
 Young Alfred was living on the second floor.
 "What did you say?", I ask?
 Mr. Lewalter’s face turns into a big smile.
 "Destiny", he says.